UCB-w261/w261-environment/README.md

 ### Overview
 A read-only GitHub repository will be used as a source of code for Homeworks and Live Session Labs.
 You will also create a private personal repository for submitting your homeworks and final project.

-### Creating Personal Repository
-Please subscribe to the following Slack channels where instructions and link to GitHub Classroom will be provided to create your personal private repo:
-- data-sci-261-2022-summer-announcements
-- data-sci-261-2022-summer-main
-- data-sci-261-2022-summer-infrastructure

 ### Obtain GitHub Personal Token
 While authenticated to GitHub, please navigate to [github/personal_tokens](https://github.com/settings/tokens) to obtain one.
 You will need it for the automatization script mentioned below.
 Add a note such as `w261 GCP` or similar to keep track of this token.
 Lastly, check the box on `repo` which provides full control of private repositories, automatically all the underneath boxes are shown as checked.

 ## Google Cloud
 ### Overview
 Google Cloud is a top state of the art platform for Big Data Analytics and Orchestration.
-The main service used in w261 is Dataproc which is the main Cloud API for orchestration of Big Data Hadoop and Spark clusters.
+The service used in w261 is Dataproc which is the main Cloud API for orchestration of Big Data Hadoop and Spark clusters.

 ### Why Dataproc?
 Dataproc offers a plug-and-play kind of cluster orchestration for Hadoop and Spark.
 Jupyter Lab comes out of the box using the GoogleUserContent front-end which is highly secure, and prevents us from exposing our VM with an external IP address.